-When developing UE4 projects, you are probably using Unreal Engine coding standard.
-ReSharper detects UE4 projects and automatically uses the UE4 naming convention rules when generating and analyzing code in these projects.
+When developing Unreal Engine projects, you are probably using Unreal Engine coding standard.
+JetBrains Rider detects Unreal Engine projects and automatically uses the Unreal Engine naming convention rules when generating and analyzing code in these projects.

 Quick Documentation (Ctrl+Q) and summary tooltips in code completion are also available for reflection macros.

-When analyzing your code, ReSharper identifies UE4 remote procedure calls (RPCs) by
+When analyzing your code, JetBrains Rider identifies Unreal Engine remote procedure calls (RPCs) by

 NetMulticast specifiers in the